deepomicslab/TCRclub/README.md

 **Fig.1** An example of required scTCR file in .csv format.

 2. #### sc-RNA expression file
 For the sc-RNA expression file, each row corresponds to a T cell, and the columns (except the first column) correspond to genes.
 The first column should be named as "barcode".
-We suggest using the top 10% of highly expressed genes extracted from the original sc-RNA expression file.
+We suggest using the top 10% of highly variable genes extracted from the original sc-RNA expression file.
 You can select the input genes according to your own criteria.
 Normalization and log-transformation are recommended.
 Be cautious with selecting too many genes, as it may cause GPU memory issues.
 ![Image text](https://github.com/deepomicslab/TCRclub/blob/e48f9a7903811dd043a2e26f4402704a68c69bb1/img/required_rna_file.png)

 **Fig.2** An example of a required scRNA expression file in .csv format.